jackhurley303/qgroundcontrol/src/API/README.md

 ## Settings Integration

-Plugins are automatically integrated with the `PluginSettings` system by `QGCPluginManager`:
+Plugins are automatically integrated with the `PluginSettings` system by `QGCPluginManager`, which provides:

 **Automatic Registration:**
 - Each plugin is registered using its `name()` as the identifier